redisson/redisson/docs/overview.md

 Redisson is the Java Client and Real-Time Data Platform for [Valkey](https://valkey.io) and [Redis](https://redis.io).

+Redisson does far more than wrap the native API.
+It exposes familiar Java types - collections, objects, and services - backed by the server, and many of them have no native counterpart in Valkey or Redis at all: of the **roughly sixty** objects and services, more than **thirty** exist only in Redisson.
+These purely-Redisson constructs include the complete set of locks and synchronizers (reentrant, fair, read/write, spin and fenced locks, multi-locks, semaphores, a permit-expirable semaphore, and a count-down latch); the distributed services (remote invocation, live objects, executor and scheduled-executor services, and MapReduce); and higher-level structures layered on the native types, such as rate limiters, an id generator, long and double adders, a bloom filter, a multimap, a comparator-sorted set, time series, and reliable, priority, bounded, ring-buffer and transfer queues.

-Providing the most convenient and easiest way to work with Valkey or Redis.
-Redisson objects provide an abstraction layer between Valkey or Redis and your Java code, which allowing maintain focus on data modeling and application logic, reducing the learning curve for Java developers.
+Redisson offers one of the most convenient ways to work with Valkey & Redis.
+Its objects form an abstraction layer between Valkey or Redis and your Java code, letting you focus on data modeling and application logic and lowering the learning curve for Java developers.

-Redisson greatly extends the capabilities of Valkey and Redis by providing additional services and data structures not natively available in either platform.
-This enhancement includes distributed Java collections, objects, and service implementations.

 Use the [Valkey and Redis commands mapping](commands-mapping.md) table to find the Redisson method for a particular command.